eBay/parallec/README.md

 ##Contributions

 Any helpful feedback is more than welcome.
-This includes feature requests, bug reports, pull requests, constructive feedback, and etc.
+This includes feature requests, bug reports, pull requests, constructive feedback, and etc. You must agree on [this](https://github.com/eBay/parallec/blob/master/CONTRIBUTING.md) before submitting a [pull](https://github.com/eBay/parallec/pulls) request.

 ## Licenses